terabyte128/frc-scout-2014/README.md

 first-scout-2013
 ================

-Web-based scouting application for the 2013 game.
+Web-based scouting application for FRC.

+Despite the repository name, this is actually a scouting app for the 2014 game, Aerial Assist.

-In development as of Oct.
-26, 2013.
+In development as of Feb.
+26, 2014.
 Deadline is when the FRC competitions start in early 2014.

 More information available [here] (http://terabyte128.github.io/first-scout-2013/).